Calendarization

 Here’s how you can calculate the pro forma numbers for the entire year.

-If you calculate the EV/EBIT ratio for this company using 137.5 in the denominator, your multiples will be comparable with other companies which haven’t made acquisitions.
+If you calculate the EV/EBIT ratio for this company using 137.5 in the denominator, your multiples will be comparable with other companies that haven’t made acquisitions.